jonross/kugl/README.md

 * [ksql](https://github.com/brendandburns/ksql) is built on Node.js and AlaSQL.
 It appears unmaintained (last commit November 2016.)
 * [kubeql](https://github.com/saracen/kubeql) is a SQL-like query language for Kubernetes.
 It appears unmaintained (last commit October 2017.)
 * [kube-query](https://github.com/aquasecurity/kube-query) is an [osquery](https://osquery.io/) extension.
 It appears unmaintained (last commit July 2020) and requires recompilation to add columns or tables.
-* [cyphernetes](https://github.com/AvitalTamir/cyphernetes) is in active development.
-It uses Cypher, a graph query language.
+* [cyphernetes](https://github.com/AvitalTamir/cyphernetes) is in active development and looks viable, but it uses Cypher (a graph query language) and I'd like SQL.

 Kugel hopes to be minimalist and immediately familiar.
-SQLite and `kubectl` are ubiquitous, let's build on those.
+SQLite ships with Python, and if you're reading this you have `kubectl`, so let's build on those.

-This might be applicable to any small JSON data set, but let's not get ahead of ourselves.
-At least, not on `main`.  ;-)